 The Name Says Everything.

 You don't put "King" in the name of your pizza place and expect it to be a throwaway.
 It's a statement.
 A declaration.
-Anthony knew that when he chose it, and he's been backing it up ever since.
+And the Scaturro family has been backing it up for decades.

-What makes King Pizza what it is isn't a secret formula.
+What makes the Famous & Original King of Pizza what it is isn't a secret formula.
 It's the combination of things that sound simple until you try to actually maintain them over years — and years — of business.
 The dough is right.
 The sauce is right.
 The cheese is right.
 The oven temperature is right.
 And the people behind the counter actually care whether the box you walk out with is something you're going to be happy about when you open it at home.

 That last part is rarer than it sounds.